MileHacker Logo

 Walking Tours

 Local operators offer guided walking tours of the historic center.
-Self-guided tours are possible with a map.
+Self-guided tours are achievable with a map.

 Cycling Safety

 Dedicated bicycle lanes are limited (Costanera, parks).
-Cycling on city streets is challenging due to traffic and road conditions.
+Cycling on city streets is challenging on account of traffic and road conditions.
 A bike helmet is advisable.

 Specialized Transportation